Pepa (footballer): Coaching career

 Days after leaving Paços, Pepa signed a three-year contract to manage Vitória de Guimarães.
 He finished sixth in his only season, but he and his coaching staff were dismissed on 12 July 2022, days before the new campaign was due to open against Puskás Akadémia FC in the Conference League.

 On 19 July 2022, Pepa was handed his first foreign management job, at Al-Tai FC in the Saudi Pro League.
 In January 2023, following a 1–0 defeat to Al Wehda FC, he was relieved of his duties.

-Pepa switched countries again on 20 March 2023, after being announced as head coach of Campeonato Brasileiro Série A side Cruzeiro Esporte Clube.
+Pepa switched countries again on 20 March 2023, after being announced as head coach of Campeonato Brasileiro Série A side Cruzeiro EC.
 He was sacked on 29 August due to poor results.

 On 3 October 2023, Pepa was appointed as manager of Qatar Stars League club Al Ahli SC, on a one-year deal.
 He returned to Brazil in September of the following year, taking over Sport Club do Recife of Série B. He achieved top-tier promotion in his debut campaign, finishing in third place.

 Pepa led his team to victory in the Campeonato Pernambucano on 2 April 2025, defeating Retrô Futebol Clube Brasil after a penalty shoot-out.
 On 3 May, however, he was dismissed, having failed to win a match at the start of the national league.

+Pepa returned to Portugal in 2026–27, on a two-year contract at top-division C.F.
+Estrela da Amadora.